botcity-dev/code-of-conduct/english.md

 - Give constructive criticism if necessary.
 But never use words to offend someone.
 The goal is to grow and help each other and not the other way around;
 - Be curious and look for answers, for example, in our documents.
 There are many ways to learn, just as there are many ways to share knowledge;
 - Avoid discussions like "technology X is better than technology Y".
 Each technology has its purpose and utility.
 Have common sense in your placements and respect other people's opinions and experiences;
-- It is prohibited to publish content that infringes any license or copyright on any of the community's social media and Slack.
+- It is prohibited to publish content that infringes any license or copyright on any of the community's social media and Slack;
+- Requesting or collecting data from the community is forbidden.

 ### ✔️ We actively follow to:
 - Be a safe and pleasant community for all people;